-The Portsmouth Public Library is endeavoring to historically document this unusual time in our shared Portsmouth, New Hampshire History.
-As always, staff of the Special Collections Room are physically collecting printed accounts, articles, and documents for the history files.
+We invited Portsmouth community members to participate in this project to express themselves, stave off boredom, and preserve history.
+As always, staff of the Special Collections Room were physically collecting printed accounts, articles, and documents for the history files.

-To further our mission to document and make accessible Portsmouth history, we have started this diary project to capture the social, economic and personal accounts of the impact this pandemic has had on our residents and community.
-These entries will eventually be shared and made accessible on our digital exhibits site.
+To further our mission to document and make accessible Portsmouth history, we started this diary project to capture the social, economic and personal accounts of the impact this pandemic has had on our residents and community.
+These entries are now accessible on our digital exhibits site.

 - Decide how you will create your journal.
 Writing it down?
 Creating a document in MS Word or Google docs?
 Video?
 Audio?
 Photos only?